 We are a friendly and welcoming parish, of mixed ages and backgrounds.
 There is a nucleus of highly-motivated and committed people, who employ a true sense of Christian Stewardship – using all of God’s gifts in the service of the parish and community.

 At present St Molua’s has one full-time priest (the Rector) assisted by an associate clergy member and a parish reader.
-Other staff include an Organist & Choir Director and a Cleaner, both of whom are part-time.
+Other staff include a part-time Organist & Choir Director.
 The general administration and running of the Parish is greatly assisted by volunteers serving in our Parish Office, on the Grounds Team, on the Select Vestry and on various other committees.
 Opportunities for fellowship beyond Sunday services are provided through the usual mix of groups for adults and young people.
-These include Badminton and Arts clubs, Knit & Natter, Keep Fit and Walking groups, Crafty Folk and a Ladies Guild.
+These include Badminton and Arts clubs, Knit & Natter and Walking groups, Crafty Folk and a Ladies Guild.

 St Molua’s is a relatively modern building, consecrated in 1962.
 The architect was the late Denis O’D Hanna LRIBA, who described the design as “modernist with its roots in the traditions of the church” and is not dissimilar to that of the rebuilt Coventry Cathedral which was nearing completion as the building of St Molua’s was beginning.
 It has been described as ‘Byzantine’ by some and ‘oriental or Slavic’ by others.
 It is listed (Grade B+) by the Department for Communities as a building of architectural interest and, in 2013, was shortlisted in the Best Modern Churches competition held by the UK National Churches Trust,